 Mr. Semmelman obtained his B.S. degree from Columbia University's School of Engineering and Applied Science, where he was elected to Tau Beta Pi, the national engineering honor society.
 He then obtained a master's degree in mathematics from Harvard University.
 For his Ph.D. in applied mathematics at Harvard, he wrote a doctoral thesis on the partial differential equations of fluid dynamics with non-standard boundary conditions.
 He received his law degree, with honors, from Harvard Law School.

 Mr. Semmelman joined Curtis as an associate in 1983.
 From 1987 to 1990, he was an Assistant U.S. Attorney, Criminal Division, in the Eastern District of New York, after which he returned to Curtis.
 Mr. Semmelman has served as lead counsel in more than two dozen trials and major evidentiary hearings before juries, judges and arbitral panels.
 He has extensive experience in all phases of civil and criminal litigation and arbitration, as well as in the defense of government investigations and enforcement proceedings.
-Mr. Semmelman's expertise includes advising clients in connection with anti-corruption and other U.S. compliance matters.
-He heads the firm's Compliance Committee and practice group.
+Mr. Semmelman has expertise in U.S. anti-corruption law, as well as in U.S. sanctions and export controls law.
+He advises clients on compliance with the Foreign Corrupt Practices Act and with regulations issued by the U.S. Department of the Treasury (OFAC) and the U.S. Department of Commerce (BIS).
+He heads the firm's Export Controls and Sanctions Committee and practice group.

 In the area of intellectual property litigation, Mr. Semmelman has experience in pharmaceutical patent and regulatory (Hatch-Waxman) litigation, as well as in U.S. International Trade Commission litigation involving microchip technology and finite element analysis.
 His intellectual property practice also encompasses Lanham Act litigation, including cases involving trademark infringement, trade dress infringement and false advertising.